paul-hammant/tbd/content/continuous-integration/index.md

 * run the whole build **per commit** without falling behind
 * run the build for short-lived feature branches (PR branches/forks for Git) as well.
-* leverage a **second tier** of scaled Selenium (for example) testing infrastructure
+* leverage a **second tier** of elastic infrastructure, for scaled Selenium/WebDriver testing

-Google is the most famous example of using Scaled CI infrastructure to keep up with commits (every 30 seconds) to a single shared trunk.
+Google is the most famous example of using Scaled CI infrastructure to keep up with commits (one every 30 seconds on average) to a single shared trunk.

-Generally the build script that developers run prior ro checking, is the thing that the CI process follows.
-Because of a need for succinct communication to dev teams, the build is broken into gated steps.
+Generally the build script that developers run prior ro checking, is **the same one** that the CI process follows.
+Because of
+a need for succinct communication to dev teams, the build is broken into gated steps.
 The classic steps would be compile, test-compile, unit test invocation, integration test invocation, functional test invocation.
 A popular radiator-style visual indication of progress would be those shown as a left-to-right series of Green (passing) or Red